apache/fineract/README.md

 [Pull Request Size Limit](https://cwiki.apache.org/confluence/display/FINERACT/Pull+Request+Size+Limit) documents that we cannot accept huge "code dump" Pull Requests, with some related suggestions.

+[How to Release Apache Fineract](https://cwiki.apache.org/confluence/x/DRwIB) documents the process how we make the source code that is available here in this git repository into a binary release ZIP available on http://fineract.apache.org.

 More Information
 ============